ibrazug/kinderseg/README.md

 - At least 5 GB of RAM
 - GPU (optional, but recommended)
 - a valid FreeSurfer license: you can get one for free by clicking [here](https://surfer.nmr.mgh.harvard.edu/registration.html).
+- we also provided Docker.amd version for AMD chips.